apache/db-jdo/draft-THREAT-MODEL.md

 there embedder-facing guarantees the API makes that we have not captured? *(maps to §2, §3)*

+(maintainer) The framing is correct.
+There or no additional embedder-facing guarantees.

 **Q2.** Proposed answer: a JDOQL parser / SQL escaping / transaction atomicity / cache poisoning report against DataNucleus is upstream to DataNucleus, not in scope here.
 A report against the *API contract* that the API itself forces an implementation to be unsafe is in scope.
 Is that the right split? *(maps to §3 item 1, §11a)*

+(maintainer) Yes, that is the right split.

 **Q3.** The datastore (Derby for the TCK, anything for production) is modeled as a trusted control-plane.
 Confirm? *(maps to §3 item 3)*

+(maintainer) Yes.

 **Q4.** Anyone who can land a `.jar` / `.class` / `.jdo` /
 `jdoconfig.xml` on the JDO classpath is treated as an embedder-trusted actor, because the classpath is part of the embedder's trusted-code-base contract.
 Confirm? *(maps to §3 item 4)*

+(maintainer) Yes.

 **Q5.** Pre-Java-17 the `JDOPermission` SPI gates were a real SecurityManager boundary; Java 17+ deprecated `SecurityManager` and `LegacyJava` makes the wrappers no-ops.
 The model takes the post-Java-17 stance as default.
 Confirm? *(maps to §3 item 6, §5a, §8 P1, §9 false-friend, §11a)*

+(maintainer) Correct.

 **Q6.** `SingleFieldIdentity.readExternal` and `ObjectIdentity.readExternal`
 read a class name and (for `ObjectIdentity`) a full `Object` from the